adriansteffan/optee-lua-interpreter/README.md

 (This app has only been tested on a Raspberry Pi 3 Model B so far.)

-This source code is part of a thesis/research project done at the [TUM Chair of Connected Mobility](https://www.in.tum.de/cm/home/).
+This source code is part of my [thesis](https://adriansteffan.com/pdf/bthesis.pdf) done at the [TUM Chair of Connected Mobility](https://www.in.tum.de/cm/home/).